kaisawind/mongodb-proxy/README.md

 You must have your own code to process the mongo data.
 You can coding here `<repo>/server/helper` and `<repo>/server/simplejson`.
-This repo is just a daemon which show how to connect mongo and grafana.
+This repo is just a demon which show how to connect mongo and grafana.

 ### Installation
 #### Install from code